 Floc Blanket

-The plant upflow velocity was 1.2 mm/s and was set to be close to the optimal upflow velocity for turbidity removal by floc blankets (Hurst, Weber-Shirk, and Lion, 2010).
+The sedimentation tank upflow velocity was 1.2 mm/s and was set to be close to the optimal upflow velocity for turbidity removal by floc blankets (Hurst, Weber-Shirk, and Lion, 2010).

 Floc blankets produce consistent effluent turbidity with a coefficient of variation of less than 25% (Hurst, Weber-Shirk, and Lion, 2010).